All full-time undergraduate applications must be made through UCAS.

 Your tuition fees will be dependant on what course you choose to study and how you choose to study the programme.
 The fees are reviewed on an annual basis and the information for Home, European, Island and International based students can be found on our Fees and Finance section.

-Whether you applying for courses at either undergraduate or postgraduate level, you may be entitled to bursaries, grants, scholarships or discounts so please read the information carefully to discover what you may be entitled to.
+Whether you are applying for courses at either undergraduate or postgraduate level, you may be entitled to bursaries, grants, scholarships or discounts so please read the information carefully to discover what you may be entitled to.

 When can I apply for Accommodation?